Xilinx/Alveo-Cards/master/management-specification/doc/fpga-firmware-update.rst

 The SC will calculate the sector start address based on the sequence number and the fixed start offset (expected to be 0x0) of the FW inside flash.
 Responsibility is on the BMC to send the correct sequence number and its corresponding payload.
 Otherwise the SC may write into a non- contiguous flash sector and may end up corrupting the FW.

+**Note:** The SC will not store the sector information in persistence memory.
+On boot-up, default value 0x00 will be assigned.

 *Table:* **FLASH\_SECTOR\_SET\_SEQ\_NUM Server BMC Request**

 +--------------+---------------------------------+